 Ole Bornedal, 2021

-The film is about the great tragedy that hit Denmark on 21 March, 1945.
-The British Royal Air Force attack on Gestapo Headquarters in Copenhagen was successful, but also resulted in a fatal tragedy, as they mistakenly bombed the French School as well, resulting in more than 120 casualties, of which 86 were children.
+On 21 March 1945 the British Royal Air Force attack on Gestapo Headquarters in Copenhagen was successful, but also resulted in a fatal tragedy, as they mistakenly bombed the French School as well, resulting in more than 120 casualties, of which 86 were children.
 The film goes behind the statistics and tells the story of the fateful incident as seen through the eyes of the children at the school, the nuns, the young captive freedom fighters and the attacking airmen.
 In the battle for peace, civilians and innocents always pay the highest price.

 Anders Ølholm, Frederik Louis Hviid, 2020

 The exact details of what took place while Talib Ben Hassi (19) was in police custody remain unclear.
 Police officers, Jens and Mike, are on routine patrol in Svalegården’s ghetto when news of Talib’s death comes in over the radio, igniting uncontrollable, pent-up rage in the ghetto’s youth, who lust for revenge.
 Suddenly, the two officers find themselves fair game and must fight tooth and claw to find a way out.